 Every year, more than a thousand entrepreneurs compete in MN Cup — the largest statewide startup contest in the country.
 Organized by the Holmes Center, the competition fuels job creation by connecting entrepreneurs with the resources to move their ideas forward.

-The 2022 competition is underway with entrepreneurs from across the state competing for $400,000+ of non-dilutive cash prizes and access to mentors and resources to develop your new business idea.
+The 2022 competition featured entrepreneurs from across the state competing for $400,000+ of non-dilutive cash prizes and access to mentors and resources to develop your new business idea.
 Participation in the largest statewide startup competition in the country is free and open to any Minnesota company with less than $1 million in annual revenue.